 Course numbers ending in DE are considered distance education and are taught at least 31% online.
-Courses ending in H are considered hybrid courses and are taught 30% or less online.
+Hybrid courses and are taught 30% or less online.

 DISTANCE EDUCATION COURSES

 Not all courses offered through Distance Education are available for all programs.
 Check with Admission for additional information.